paulkasidit/programming-language-suggester/README.md

 - Cloning the repo and viewing the webpage on your local machine

 1. Clone the repo to your desired local directory with the below terminal command (you must already have git installed).
+Open a terminal in your preffered directoy and run this command.

 ```
 git clone https://github.com/paulkasidit/programming-language-suggester